xbobekf/oxygenium/docs/proposals/lemanDAA.md

 As of today, and based on other chain’s examples (see bitcoin’s halvings, ethereum’s EIP1559, etc…), it's still an open question  whether the tx fee is sufficient to guarantee the security of a blockchain over the long run.

-As the Alephium protocol has coinbase rewards planned for over more than 80 years, it is expected that Alephium will have enough time to consider, compare & adopt the best solutions over time.
+As the Oxygenium protocol has coinbase rewards planned for over more than 80 years, it is expected that Oxygenium will have enough time to consider, compare & adopt the best solutions over time.

 Right now, the core devs' main focuses are on the virtual machine, smart contract language, SDK, infrastructures, etc…

 **Q**: Will there be more research on fee mechanism design?

 Yes.
-Transaction fee mechanism design is a fascinating topic and Alephium's protocol design always embraces solid innovations.
+Transaction fee mechanism design is a fascinating topic and Oxygenium's protocol design always embraces solid innovations.

 There is a lot of research in this field that is worth tracking.
 As an example, this is a great paper:
 `Chung, Hao, and Elaine Shi.
 "Foundations of transaction fee mechanism design." arXiv preprint arXiv:2111.03151 (2021).`